 - 1. Preheat oven to 350°.
-In a large skillet, cook beef, onion and garlic over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+In a large skillet, cook beef, onion and garlic over medium heat 6-8 minutes or until meat is no longer pink, breaking up beef into crumbles; drain.

 - 2. Stir in tomato sauce, wine, cinnamon stick, bay leaf, sugar, salt and pepper.
 Bring to a boil; reduce heat and simmer 20-25 minutes or until thickened, stirring occasionally.
 Discard cinnamon stick and bay leaf.

 - 3. Meanwhile, cook ziti according to package directions for al dente.
 Drain and return to pan.
 Stir in cheese, eggs and 1/4 cup butter.